eliobou/network-firestick-rebooter/README.md

+> **⚠️ ARCHIVED REPO** — Stock FireOS does not persist trusted ADB addresses.
+The project works but requires rooting the device to work around this limitation.

 # network-firestick-rebooter

 Minimal Flask HTTP server to reboot an Amazon Firestick via ADB, triggered from an iOS Shortcut over VPN.